siba-sish/Discrete-Vortex-Method/README.md

 # code-repo
-Contains the steady and unsteady cases Discrete Vortex Method(DVM) code for various airfoils.
+Contains the steady and unsteady cases Discrete Vortex Method(DVM) code for cambered and flat airfoil.

 I had developed these codes for simulating the steady and unsteady flow conditions for single as well as multi-panel modelling of an airfoil on MATLAB.
 These codes were develped as a part of my summer fellowship.
 Codes for specific cases present:-